The Ultimate Yucatan Peninsula Itinerary

 Days 4 to 6: Merida, Progreso, and Chichen Itzá

-Next up, make sure to check out Progreso – a laid back beach town set just a forty-minute drive north of Merida.
-Progreso was never a popular beach destination for foreigners, but it’s gaining recent popularity as its free of the sargassum that has raided the southern beaches.
-Progreso’s waters remain free of seaweed and as turquoise as ever, so make sure not to miss out!
+Next up, make sure to check out Progreso, a laid-back beach town set just a forty-minute drive north of Merida.
+Progreso was never a popular beach destination for foreigners, but it’s gaining recent popularity as it’s free of the sargassum that has raided the southern beaches.

 Chichen Itzá is an essential stop in any Yucatan Itinerary.
 Best known for being one of the seven Wonders of the World, the archeological site is one of the best-preserved Mayan sites.
 Even though the temple of Kukulcán (pictured above) is the main sight, the whole area around it is humongous with plenty more to explore.
 You can easily spend a few hours walking through the jungle and finding smaller temples and structures.